 Tim is very funny and is presenting details and forecasts from the 2007 season.
 Tim's insight and engineering background are a great combo, his presentations are always entertaining!

-Wilford Brimley reference from Tim gets the crowd laughing
+a Wilford Brimley reference from Tim gets the crowd laughing

 Tim once again has done it! a great presentation...
 Here is the summary of a what makes a strong chase stategy: